-A joint-custody fund is held within the State Treasury by both the State Comptroller and the Commissioner of Taxation and Finance (see sole-custody fund).
+A joint-custody fund is held within the State Treasury by both the State Comptroller and the Commissioner of Taxation and Finance (see sole-custody fund below).

-The line item veto is a power granted to the Governor of New York State and to certain chief executives of other levels of government (but not to the U.S. President).
-The State Constitution authorizes the Governor to veto individual appropriations for the Legislature and Judiciary, and appropriations added by the Legislature, contained within any multiple appropriation bill passed by the Legislature.
+The line item veto in the State Constitution authorizes the Governor to veto individual appropriations for the Legislature and Judiciary and appropriations added by the Legislature contained within any multiple appropriation bill passed by the Legislature.